clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

 closing of the workshop.
 Within each period, the workshop organizer may use the time in whatever way they like.

+TODO: Update this to document the networking period

 This format provides some guidance to the audience about the session and the Presentation periods each have an abstract.
 This gives some space for the organizers to describe in more detail what will be presented and who will be